stanleyogada/lite-neovim-distro/README.md

 # Lite Neovim Distro

-Welcome to Lite Neovim Distro, a minimalist Neovim distribution designed to provide a blazing fast and lightweight Neovim setup in just a few seconds.
+Welcome to Lite Neovim Distro, a minimalist Neovim distribution designed to provide a blazing fast, and lightweight Neovim setup in just a few seconds.
 This guide will walk you through the installation process and highlight the features included.

 #